 To be sure, the Joel Osteens and Creflo Dollars of the world are out there preaching their prosperity gospel based on what I can only imagine must be two or three verses ripped as far away from their original contexts as possible, like the once popular “Prayer of Jabez” that someone extricated out of an obscure genealogy in the Old Testament.
 If you squint really hard, I suppose you can build a theology atop such a scant textual foundation, but I’ve never understood how anyone could be that mentally lazy.

 IT IS INCREDIBLY INSULTING to most of us when people suggest that our reason for leaving was that God didn’t give us a pony when we asked for one (we didn’t).
-The preacher dutifully warns his congregation that God isn’t our “cosmic Coke machine” that we can put a few prayers into and get out whatever we want.
+The preacher dutifully warns his congregation that God isn’t our “cosmic Coke machine” into which we can put a few prayers and get out whatever we want.
 People like him profoundly misunderstand what motivates people like me.

 He has no idea how far down we lowered the bar before we finally decided the whole thing was bogus.
 By the time most of us left, we weren’t looking for God to do much of anything.
 Hell, we would have settled for the most basic communication from him—a single “Hello” or “I’m here” rather than decades of silence—but in time we were told even that was too much to ask.